Habujama/emsport/README.md

   eMSPORT e-shop build with Gatsby's default starter
 </h1>

-The site is being automatically deployed at <a href="https://emsport.netlify.app/" tagret="blank" rel="noopener noreferrer">https://emsport.netlify.app/</a> via Netlify and the content is managed in Contentful.
+The site is automatically deployed at <a href="https://emsport.netlify.app/" tagret="blank" rel="noopener noreferrer">https://emsport.netlify.app/</a> via Netlify and the content is managed in Contentful.

-Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._